 For this dossier, weâre diving into our digital anthropologist role to investigate the momfluencing phenomenon, from viral American videos to broader perspectives on parent-fluencing that donât fit the algorithm.
 We also aim to highlight the ever-blurring borders between online and offline, and the intertwining of online and in-person support networks raising todayâs children.

 In mapping these villages, we took a deep dive into both social media platforms and physical support networks around us, as can be seen in digital and accompanying community maps created in a workshop with a multiplicity of women and mothers at Vrouw aan het IJ (Amsterdam-Noord).
-They also hosted the physical side of our hybrid focus event, Mommy or Foe?
-Mapping Momfluencers â which gathered different perspectives and audiences around this trend’s origins, lived experiences, and critiques.

-And coming back to our initial question of how to foster networks of support and sense of community?
-Yu Zhangâs image contribution shows how mothers in China use streaming and publishing as ways to fight loneliness.
+And coming back to our initial question of how to foster networks of support and sense of community, Yu Zhangâs image contribution shows how mothers in China use streaming and publishing as ways to fight loneliness.

 References